 - Employees should check with their employer to see if additional documents are required to open a VPF account.

-Eligibility for the VPF (Voluntary Provident Fund)
+Eligibility for the VPF

-FAQs on Voluntary Provident Fund
+FAQs on VPF

 What is the distinction between VPF and EPF?

-Who qualifies for a VPF account?
+Who is qualified for a VPF account?

 Every employee on a company's payroll can open a VPF account.